 Following an international backlash lead by gay father (and superstar) Elton John, Dolce and Gabbana walked their comments back two days later: “We are gay.
 We love gay couple. [sic] We love gay adoption.”
 I doubt the designers are fully aware of the impending SCOTUS hearing, but the damage had already been done.
 Across the US anti-LGBT activists jumped on the comments as proof that even the gays think that gays having children is a bad idea.

 As the son of a same-sex couple and the product of artificial insemination, I’m genuinely glad that conservatives have such concern for my well-being and the well-being of my peers.
 And because this is ultimately an issue of reality not rhetoric, I’d like to take this opportunity to explain why I think it’s so important that we have these tough and occasionally awkward conversations about ART and the notion of LGBT parents, questions that people like me wrestle with as we grow up.
-We were a two-mom family.
-I understood that we were different, and I understood that was okay.

 In the eyes of some conservatives, the billionaire designers’ comments are proof that one can be opposed to the idea of gay families or gay marriage and not be bigoted.
 On one hand, this is a sign of progress: the LGBT cause has grown so mainstream that even conservatives genuinely fear being labeled “anti-gay.”
 But while it might be easy to jump to conclusions, I do not think that claiming children need both a mother and a father, or that children need male and female role models, makes you inherently anti-gay.
 These attitudes often go hand-in-hand with being anti-gay, but the two are not mutually inclusive.
 What makes you anti-gay is disparaging others or working against their legal rights because they are gay.